CptConstantine/RoleByPost/README.md

 ### Top Priority

-- Improvements to /roll command to be more flexible
+- Use sub-commands to make slash commands better organized
 - System specific upgrades to the /roll_request command to allow players to modify the skill and/or attribute
 - Optionally set automatic reminders when someone is mentioned
 - Commands to make narration and dialogue more interesting